dewgong64/ThemeCafe/docs/themecreation/music/music.md

     - If the console freezes before loading the Wii U menu follow [Freezing](../../troubleshooting/troubleshooting.md#freezing)
     - If the song is not looping properly follow [Looping](#looping)

+#### Tips by yeetyeeter456

-??? info "Tips and Tricks for making Wii U Custom Music
+???+ info "Tips and Tricks for making Wii U Custom Music"

     !!! abstract "Credits"